PROJECT: REDD-net Asia: Dialogue with governments and civil society organisations in Asia and the Pacific

-CDKN is supporting several activities under REDD-net Asia Pacific, which is hosted by RECOFTC (the Centre for Peoples and Forests).
+CDKN has supported several activities under REDD-net Asia Pacific, which is hosted by RECOFTC (the Centre for Peoples and Forests).
 REDD-net is a global research and knowledge sharing network on the relevance of Reduced Emissions from Deforestation and Degradation (REDD+) to local communities.
-In 2011, REDD-net Asia Pacific is contributing to REDD-net research and knowledge sharing in the areas of:
+In 2011, REDD-net Asia Pacific contributed to REDD-net research and knowledge sharing in the areas of:

 - Gender and REDD+

 - Community-based climate change adaptation and implications for REDD+

 - Opportunity costs of REDD+: competing with drivers of deforestation.

 REDD-net Asia Pacific’s focus is on knowledge sharing and exchange between civil society groups across the region.
 CDKN has provided support to the programme to extend its activities to policy-level engagement, therefore contributing to a greater understanding of REDD+ issues, and improving the linkages between local level concerns and experiences and national/regional processes.

 With CDKN funding, REDD-net Asia Pacific has promoted dialogue and collaboration between decision-makers and civil society stakeholders in the region.
 It has done this through the publication of regional bulletins, case studies and expert reports, as well as facilitating and supporting attendance at national and regional workshops and events, for example, on writing and disseminating case studies and briefs aimed at national and regional policy-makers on the theme of REDD+ and community-based adaptation.

 Project Partners: A full list is available on the website.